 Ethical and sustainable business is becoming (rightly) more popular, as travellers attempt to be more conscious of what they consume and where they go.
 As many Checkfront businesses derive revenue directly from the beauty of the outdoors, it’s also quite common to see a theme of conscious conservation run through their business operations.
 Print your brand on reusable cloth tote bags, or go local and see if you can get nearby artists to produce handmade souvenirs for you; eco-friendly or locally sourced souvenirs make truly meaningful gifts, one-of-a-kind commemorations that customers can take home.

 For business owners there are now a number of companies that cater to the sustainable merchandising model.
 As an example, Sitka (one of our neighbours) offers apparel and outdoor equipment that is ethically made in North America with as small a carbon footprint as possible.
 In Sitka’s case they go a step further by sponsoring the Sitka Society for Conservation with a portion of their revenues.
 The sustainably produced t-shirt that your customer takes home becomes a way of remembering their experience and supporting conservation efforts that will benefit tourism (and business) in the long run.

 Make your brand, or the location a part of the souvenir.
 Beyond the initial revenue bump, there is always the possibility that the souvenir sparks a memory or conversation that results in a repeat or referral booking with your business.

-The best souvenirs are the ones that get enjoyed.
+The best souvenirs are the ones that are enjoyable and memorable — which helps drive more repeat bookings.
 Be original and selective in the types of products and quality you sell – your customers will appreciate it.